hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/writings_prose_and_poems/1306_bhartriharis_verses.md

 (Verse 70)

 What is there in the reading of Vedas,
-The Shrutis, the Purânas and doing sacrifices?
+The Shrutis, the Purānas and doing sacrifices?
 Freedom alone takes off the weight
 of this dreadful world,
 And manifests Self-blessedness.